Everydays: the First 5000 Days: Composition

+Purchase

-Everydays was purchased by Singapore-based programmer Vignesh Sundaresan, a cryptocurrency investor and the founder of the Metapurse NFT project, also known online by his pseudonym MetaKovan.
+Everydays was purchased for $69.3 million in March 2021 by Singapore-based programmer Vignesh Sundaresan, a cryptocurrency investor and the founder of the Metapurse NFT project, also known online by his pseudonym MetaKovan.
 Sundaresan paid for the artwork using 42,329 Ether.

-Both the buyer Sundaresan and the seller Winkelmann had a vested interest in driving up the price of the work, in order to bring attention to and drive sales for a speculative asset related to twenty other Beeple works, which they called "B20 tokens."
+Both the buyer, Sundaresan, and the seller, Winkelmann, had a vested interest in driving up the price of the work, in order to bring attention to and drive sales for a speculative asset related to 20 other Beeple works, which they called "B20 tokens."
 The price of these tokens, in which Sundaresan held a majority stake, reached its peak during media coverage of the Everydays auction, and subsequently collapsed.
 Because of this, some observers have described the auction as a publicity stunt and a scam.

 Sundaresan receives rights to display the artwork, but does not receive copyright.
 He has displayed the artwork in a digital museum within "the metaverse", which the public can view through a web browser.